Equivalence of Extended $U(1)$ Chern-Simons and Reshetikhin-Turaev TQFTs: Extended Equivalence of Chern--Simons and RT Theories Extended Equivalence of U(1) Chern--Simons and RT Theories)

-This shows that, when $b_1(M)>0$, there are continuous families of flat $U(1)$-connections, which are precisely the zero modes of the quadratic action.
+which is exactly the exponent of Eq. \eqref{eq:mM}. \end{proof} This shows that, when $b_1(M)>0$, there are continuous families of flat $U(1)$-connections, which are precisely the zero modes of the quadratic action.
 These zero modes modify the normalization of the path integral.
 The factor $k^{m_M}=k^{(b_1(M)-1)/2}$ is exactly the correction arising from those flat directions.

 On the RT side, one starts with a sum over $(\mathbb Z_k)^m$ labelings of the surgery link and then uses Gauss reciprocity to rewrite it as a sum over the cokernel of the nondegenerate block $\mathcal L_{\mathrm{reg}}$.
 When $L$ is degenerate, the null directions contribute an additional factor $k^{\nu}$.
 After combining this with the remaining normalization factors, the resulting power is exactly $k^{(\nu-1)/2}$.
 Therefore, Proposition~\ref{prop:power-match} shows that the RT side captures the same zero-mode contribution.